wxjiao/wxjiao.github.io/_pages/home.md

 Our current focus areas include:
 1. NLP for long texts, including Coreference resolution and Discourse
-2. Reasoning with Natural Language
+2. Reasoning with Natural Language, including Causality and NLP
 3. NLP for Question Answering and other Interactive NLP problems
 4. NLP for Educational applications